vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-21-on-prem-enterprise-k8s-solutions-view.md

 ## Summary of points discussed further

-* It is simply easier to run your cloud native workloads on the public cloud, if you can.
+* It is simply easier to _run your cloud native workloads on the public cloud_, if you can.
-* Managed solutions for Kubernetes on-premises will not necessarily make life easier for you.
-They are not magic beans.
+* Managed solutions for Kubernetes on-premises will not necessarily make life easier for you. _They are not magic beans._
-* Yes, they make provisioning and some parts of the Ops easier but is that really the biggest issue ?
+* Yes, they make provisioning and some parts of the Ops easier but _is that really the biggest issue_ ?
-* Sometimes with these managed solutions you will need to cut your feet to fit the shoe.
+* Sometimes with these managed solutions _you will need to cut your feet to fit the shoe._
-* It does not make sense to discuss a cloud native architecture in isolation without Software defined networking, storage and compute
+* It does not make sense to _discuss a Kubernetes solution on-premises in isolation_.
+Software defined infrastructure is key to your success.
-* Keep an eye out for the licensing metrics on a per-pod/per-container based model which almost sounds like a penalty for scaling.
+* Keep an eye out for the _licensing metrics on a per-pod/per-container based model_ which almost sounds like a penalty for scaling.
-* Beware of Kitchen sink solutions !!
+* Beware of **_Kitchen sink solutions !!_**

 ## Read on if your enterprise Data Center/ IT Landscape has one/many the following characteristics.